rancher/docs/content/rancher/v2.5/en/cluster-provisioning/hosted-kubernetes-clusters/gke/config-reference/_index.md

 ### Auto Upgrade

-> Note: Enabling the Auto Upgrade feature for Nodes is not recommended.

 When enabled, the auto-upgrade feature keeps the nodes in your cluster up-to-date with the cluster control plane (master) version when your control plane is [updated on your behalf.](https://cloud.google.com/kubernetes-engine/upgrades#automatic_cp_upgrades) For more information about auto-upgrading nodes, see [this page.](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-upgrades)

 ### Access Scopes